jbuget/node-scalingo/README.md

 # node-scalingo

+> 🚨 **This repository is no more developed, nor maintained.** When I started it, I did not see [the official Scalingo Node.js client](https://github.com/scalingo/scalingo.js).
+I recommand to use it instead of this one.

 This library is an out-of-the-box HTTP client for the [Scalingo](https://scalingo.com/) API in Node.js.

 You can find the detailed Scalingo API specifications on [the official API documentation website](https://developers.scalingo.com/).